jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 sustainability.
 By doing so, organizations can ensure that their data operations are not only effective but also environmentally responsible.

+The protocol designer aspect of data governance should include at least the minimization aspects from {{analysisdatagov}}, and may including providing mechanisms for the lifecycle management and transparency aspects.

 # Recommendations for Protocol Design {#recsdesigners}